pcs3rd/python-quickbooks-com/README.md

 # Working on / High priority features:
 - [ ] Base: Parse a configuration file
-- [ ] You know, it would be nice to get the ProcessRequest working on like line 19 of com.py
+- [ ] You know, it would be nice to get the ProcessRequest qbposfc method working on like line 19 of com.py